 Tim Keller & C.S.
 Lewis on Love of Country

-In his new book The Prodigal Prophet (which I’m reviewing in Providence’s Winter 2019 issue; be sure to subscribe), Tim Keller writes favorably about love of country and patriotism, albeit with caveats.
+In his new book The Prodigal Prophet (which I review here), Tim Keller writes favorably about love of country and patriotism, albeit with caveats.
 I heard one millennial Christian express shocked to discover that Keller would demean himself so much as to “side with the nationalists.”
 But the Presbyterian pastor emphatically rejects “anti-patriotism” where “virtually any expression of national pride is seen as fascist and/or racist.”
 He explains that love of country and attachment to one’s people and culture can be good and righteous—though if such sentiment causes someone to feel superior to others or to feel justified in committing injustices, love of country can become a demon.

 Here Keller relies on C.S.
 Lewis’ Four Loves to help determine how and when love of country is appropriate.
 For Lewis, the best form of love of country, or patriotism, is “love of home.”
 He explains: